+A squad of infantry dropped off to cover the community until the force was safely clear, but there was no real threat.
 A syndicate garrison might still occupy the loopholed stone building, but the flag was gone from the pole on the roof peak.
 Surviving gunmen didn't want to be identified with either of the losing parties.